JeffCoster/merge/ex2.md

 ### Ex2 Step 3: Configuring (Mapping) of Source Data to html

-This step maps the google taxonomy content, of step 2 to the html template of step 1.
+This step maps the Google taxonomy content, of step 2 to the html template of step 1.

-The first step, the Top (Document Level) is just mapping elements and their attributes, before any instantion of section templates.
+The first step, the top (Document Level) is just mapping elements and their attributes, before any instantiation of section templates.
-In this case it just maps some global content for page title and the header label for the tree
+So it just maps some global content for page title, and the header label for the tree.

-> Note: the mapping for Example 2, is contained in the ex2/merger-map.js file.
+> Note: the mapping for Example 2, is contained in the [merger-map.js](examples/taxonomy/merger-map.js) file.
-The mapping object could of course be streamed from a service and evaluated, but for the purpose of the example it is already a named const.
+The mapping object could of course be streamed from a service and evaluated, but for the purpose of this example, it is already a named const.

 Snippet for the first mapping step is: